cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

 -  The MPFA-symm method presented in **[lP05a]**, **[lP05b]**, **[lP17]**

 The choice of the method is based on a coercivity condition.
 Let’s briefly introduce the core ideas of gradient approximation using MPFA methods.
 First, a dual mesh is constructed.
-It can be seen on Figure :ref:`scheme_mpfa` in the case of a triangular mesh.
-The primal mesh vertexes are represented by in :ref:`scheme_mpfa`.
-The procedure to build the dual mesh is:
+An exemple of dual mesh for a tringular mesh is presented in :ref:`scheme_mpfa`, where the red dot are the primal vertices and black lines the primal faces.
+The procedure to build the dual mesh in :ref:`scheme_mpfa` is as follows:

--  Link each cell’s (:math:`e`) gravity center ( in :ref:`scheme_mpfa`) to the gravity center of each cell’s face :math:`f \subset e` ( in :ref:`scheme_mpfa`).
+-  Link each cell’s (:math:`e`) gravity center (in purple) to the gravity center of each cell’s face :math:`f \subset e` ( in blue).
 Doing so, the face of the mesh are cut into two sub-faces called :math:`\hat{f}_1` and :math:`\hat{f}_2`.
-Each cell can then be subdivided into :math:`N_i` quadrilaterals, called :math:`(S_{e,i})_{i\in\{ 1,\dots, N_i \} }` in :ref:`scheme_mpfa`.
+Each cell can then be subdivided into :math:`N_i` quadrilaterals (in orange), called :math:`(S_{e,i})_{i\in\{ 1,\dots, N_i \} }`.

--  Introduce for each sub-face :math:`\hat{f} \subset f`, an auxiliary quantity ( in :ref:`scheme_mpfa`).
+-  Introduce for each sub-face :math:`\hat{f} \subset f`, an auxiliary quantity ( in green).
 For the MPFA-symmetric method, those auxiliary quantities are set at one third and two third of the face :math:`f`.
 For the MPFA-O method, they are put at the center of the face, however, the value of the auxiliary unknowns at the center is not continuous.
-The MPFA-O(:math:`\eta`) method can be seen as in between the previous two, as it try to compute the optimum location of the auxiliary unknown.
+The MPFA-O(:math:`\eta`) method can be seen as an in between, as it try compute the optimum location of the auxiliary unknown.

 .. _scheme_mpfa:
 .. figure:: ./FIGURES/MPFA.png